alexpkeil1/Qgcomp.jl/docs/src/underlying_math.md

+# Some underlying mathematics of Qgcomp

+Here are some of the mathematical building blocks of the package.
+None of these are new, but they are helpful for understanding how the approach works.

 ## Rules of variance:
 ### Variance of a sum of random variables
 $Var(X + Z) = var(X) + Var(Z) + Cov(X,Z) + Cov(Z,X)$